SoCal TMJ & Headache — Los Angeles

 Trigger zones are reproducible: touch, chewing, wind

-ICOP diagnosis distinguishes classic, secondary, and idiopathic TN
+ICOP classification distinguishes classic, secondary, and idiopathic TN

 Specialized Scope